50 Freelance Jobs Websites to Find Your Next Remote Gig

-While freelance writing takes some prior skills and knowledge to become a freelance writer, it doesn’t mean you can’t dive into the trade with no past experience.
-If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, or you’ve taken an online writing course, then there’s probably a place for you in the freelance writing world.
+While it takes some prior skills and knowledge to become a freelance writer, it doesn’t mean you can’t dive into the trade with no past experience.
+If you’ve written papers in school, opinion pieces on social media, or detailed responses on forums, or you’ve taken online writing courses, then there’s probably a place for you in the freelance writing world.

 If freelance writing sounds like something you’d like to do, start by creating your own online portfolio.
 This could be in the form of a media package you send to potential clients, a list of writing samples you’ve already published online, or a personal blog with your own written stories.
 Starting a blog is a great way to showcase your writing and impress new clients.